ST segment elevation in acute myocardial ischemia and differential diagnoses

 - 32% have pathological Q-waves.

 Refer to Takotsubo cardiomyopathy (apical ballooning, stress-induced cardiomyopathy) for details.

 12. Prinzmetal’s angina (variant angina, coronary artery vasospasm)

 Prinzmetal’s angina is caused by coronary artery vasospasm.
 The vasospasm causes total occlusion of the coronary artery, which results in ST segment elevations.
-However, the vasospasm and thus the ischemia is virtually always transient and resolves before development of infarction.
+However, the vasospasm and thus the ischemia is virtually always transient and resolves before the development of infarction.
 The ST segment elevations are followed by T-wave inversions which may persist for days or even weeks.

 13. Pulmonary embolism

 Pulmonary embolism may cause ST segment elevations in V1, V2, II, aVF and III.
 However, the most common ECG finding in pulmonary embolism is sinus tachycardia.
 Occasionally the S1Q3T3 pattern may be seen; this means that there is a prominent S-wave in lead I, large Q-wave in lead III and T-wave inversion in lead III.
-Moreover, T-wave inversions in lead V1–V3 is common in pulmonary embolism.
+Moreover, T-wave inversions in lead V1–V3 are common in pulmonary embolism.
 Finally, a new right bundle branch block (RBBB) should always raise suspicion of pulmonary embolism in patients with dyspnea.